vince-lam/vince-lam.github.io/_posts/2023-11-08-openai-dev-day.md

 Developers now have more control over their AI tools:

 * **JSON Mode**: Ensures the model always outputs valid JSON, making it seamless for applications to parse responses.
 * **Reproducible Outputs**: Introducing a seed parameter allows for consistent outputs, lending a deterministic nature to what is an inherently probabilistic process.
 This is a game-changer for building trust in AI applications.
 Will be good to see competitors follow suit.
+See [here](https://platform.openai.com/docs/guides/text-generation/reproducible-outputs) for more info.
 * **Improved Function Calling**: Instead of calling one function at a time to model, you can instead combine all requests into a single prompt

 ### Enriched World Knowledge and Modalities